exercism/elixir-analyzer/docs/step-03/step-03.md

 end
 ```

-##### `on_fail`
+##### `type`

-`on_fail` tells our analyzer how to treat the solution when it fails the test.
+`type` tells our analyzer how to the solution the purpose of the test.
 There are 3 accepted actions:

+- `:celebratory` - if the test passes, append a comment to celebrate the student's acheivement
-- `:info` - append the comment associated with this test
+- `:actionable` - append a comment with an actionable improvement to the solution
-- `:disapprove` - disapprove the submission if the test fails, append the comment associated with this test
+- `:informative` - append a comment with a point of learning
-- `:refer` - the analyzer is unable to determine if the submission should be approved or disapproved, flag that it requires manual attention.
+- `:essential` - append a comment which soft-blocks the student on the website

-For our test, let's disapprove of the solution if the pattern doesn't match the submission:
+For our test, let's soft-block the solution if the pattern doesn't match the submission:

 ```diff
 defmodule ElixirAnalyzer.TestSuite.Example do